ghiculescu/jekyll-table-of-contents/README.md

 ## Copyright

-See LICENSE.txt for further details. tl;dr go nuts.
+See LICENSE.txt for further details.
+But basically, do what you like with this.